zcutlip/pyweb/readme.md

 $ pyweb --port <your port> --www-root /path/to/content/root --log-dir /path/to/log/dir
 ```

 If content loads in your browser, you can set pyweb to run at log in.
-On a Mac, edit `pyweb.plist` to make sense for you, and copy it to `~/Library/LaunchAgents/`
+On a Mac, edit `pyweb.plist` to make sense for you, and copy it to `~/Library/LaunchAgents/`.

 On Linux, you can probably have it run as a cron job or similar.

-PyWeb doesn't daemonize because daemonizing is deprecated under `launchd`.
+*PyWeb* doesn't daemonize because daemonizing is deprecated under `launchd`.
 If you need it to daemonize, you can probably use the [daemon(1)](http://www.libslack.org/daemon/) command.